lamhq/tech-notes/devops/aws/6-monitoring/4-load-balancer.md

 # Route Traffic with Amazon Elastic Load Balancing

-## What’s a Load Balancer?
+## What's a Load Balancer?

 Load balancing refers to the process of distributing tasks across a set of resources.

 To distribute the requests across all the servers hosting the application, you first need to enable the load balancer to take all of the traffic and redirect it to the backend servers based on an algorithm.
 The most popular algorithm is round-robin, which sends the traffic to each server one after the other.

 A typical request for the application would start from the browser of the client.
-It’s sent to a load balancer.
-Then, it’s sent to one of the instances that hosts the application.
+It's sent to a load balancer.
+Then, it's sent to one of the instances that hosts the application.
 The return traffic would go back through the load balancer and back to the client browser.

 AWS provides a service for that called Elastic Load Balancing (ELB):
 - It can distribute incoming application traffic across EC2 instances as well as containers, IP addresses, and AWS Lambda functions.